MOE Sexuality Education (SEd) in Schools

 The Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate changes, build healthy relationships, especially online relationships, and exercise safety.

 At Meridian, the following lessons from the Growing Years Programme will be taught in 2021:

 Important Information for Parents

 - Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.

 - Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here .
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 31/01/2019.
+Click here or scan the QR Code to complete the opt-out form.
+The completed opt-out form is to be submit.

 - Parents can contact the school at Tel: 6583 2125 or email Mdm Tay Wan Boon Stephanie or Mdm Nor Fardilah bte Md Nasir for discussion or to seek clarification about the school’s sexuality education programme.

 - Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.